sigstore/sigstore-go/README.md

 ## Status

-`sigstore-go` is currently beta, and may have minor API changes before the 1.0.0 release.
-It does however pass the [`sigstore-conformance`](https://github.com/sigstore/sigstore-conformance) signing and verification test suite, and correctness is taken very seriously.
+`sigstore-go` is considered stable and ready for production use.
+It passes the [`sigstore-conformance`](https://github.com/sigstore/sigstore-conformance) signing and verification test suite.

 ## Documentation and examples